sperez8/redis-proxy-server/README.md

     ├── Makefile
     └── README.md

-The proxy server uses a barebones Flask app given that it's a simple and lightweight framework.
+The proxy server uses a barebones Flask framework given that it's a simple and lightweight framework.
 Given specific production requirements, a more sophisticated framework could be used.
 The implementation separates the two concerns (app and cache) and thus swapping for a different framework (or a different database) should be fairly simple.